-For example, if we look at the percentage 50%, that means we have 50 pieces of the possible 100.
-Re-writing this in fraction form, we see 50/100.
+“Percent” means “per hundred”, so for percentages we want to know how many pieces there are if there are 100 pieces possible.
+For example, if we look at the percentage 75%, that means we have 75 pieces of the possible 100.
+Re-writing this in fraction form, we see 75/100.

-Re-writing the result as a percentage, we can see that 58/83 as a percentage is 69.88%.
+As you can see, there are 69.88 pieces out of a possible 100 pieces.
+Re-writing this as a percentage, we can see that 58/83 as a percentage is 69.88%.